-AAKC physicians elect an Executive Board of nine voting physician members and—along with the ex-officio Chief Executive Officer—the Executive Board is tasked with the responsibility for ongoing decision making for the practice.
-There is a committee structure which includes opportunities for the physicians and anesthetists to provide input to the Executive Board and site-specific leaders also have a mechanism to voice their perspectives.
+AAKC physicians elect a Board of nine voting physician members and—along with the ex-officio Chief Executive Officer—the Board is tasked with the responsibility for ongoing decision making for the practice.
+There is a committee structure that includes opportunities for the physicians and anesthetists to provide input to the Board and site-specific leaders also have a mechanism to voice their perspectives.

 AAKC encourages its members to actively participate in leadership activities and provides opportunities to gain training and education for leadership development.
 Past participation includes the American College of Physician Executives Physicians in Management programs, the ASA Practice Management Programs and education programs at The Wharton School and Kellogg Institute.

 AAKC has a history of a strong presence on medical staffs, illustrated by many past Medical Staff Presidents and local and state specialty society leaders.
 AAKC believes that good medical staff and medical society citizenship is critical to our organization’s success.